meet2mohit/Graph_Classicals/README.md

 # Graph_Classicals
-This project includes all the top classical problems solved by me on Graph
+This section includes all the top classical problems solved by me on Graph